 Remember, they are not responding to the decoy, they do not see it at the time they hear the sound, they are responding to the sound, and on the way to it, they are looking for confirmation that it is actually what the sound suggests, and the decoy adds a visual to the sound.

-The Golden Rule is getting to your stand without being detected and that requires some knowledge of the lay of the land.
+- How to actually set up and what to do: I have covered earlier the points in getting to your proposed stand site undetected and it cannot be overstated.
+How do I pick the best spot to set, how long and often do I call for coyotes, and what do I actually do when calling?The Golden Rule is getting to your stand without being detected and that requires some knowledge of the lay of the land.
 We often call places we have never been, but we can observe the areas we think the coyotes will be at that time (brushy draw or bottom, brushy strip of woods or cover, etc.), then you must consider the wind.
 Most places can only be called on certain wind directions.
 You have to locate a place where you can approach and set up downwind.

-Our typical set up we will play 4 sounds for 5 minutes each and if no response in that 20 minutes, we move to another position.
+Our typical setup will play 4 sounds for 5 minutes each and if no response in that 20 minutes, we move to another position.
 We let the call sound and the decoy run continuously, we never cut it off from beginning to end.
 We call most coyotes in no more than 10 minutes.
 If we have lots of property to call, we move a mile between setups.
 If the area to hunt is limited, we may move only a half mile.
-You don’t need but an acre to call on, so its not necessary to control all of the land from which you might call a predator.
+You don’t need but an acre to call on, so it’s not necessary to control all of the land from which you might call a predator.
 Small parcels in the right location work great with the correct wind.

 One last thing.
-We regularly edit predator calling videos and air them both on TV and on Social Media and a thought has emerged that maybe we make it look too easy, too simple?
+We regularly edit predator-calling videos and air them both on TV and on Social Media and a thought has emerged that maybe we make it look too easy, too simple?
 It looks like we just go to a spot, set the caller out, back up 30-40 yards, turn the caller on and the coyote runs up and gets shot.
 However, it’s not like that at all.
 There was much thought that went into where we set up and how we got there.
 A major component is to ensure that we did not contaminate that portion of the circle with the highest probability of calling a predator.
 One cannot see that in the video, but it was of paramount importance in our thinking our way through the set-up.Coyote calling doesn’t have to be complicated; it is just excessively acute to the details.
 One will only be successful by constantly monitoring the details and following these coyote hunting tips.
 It’s like whitetail hunting in the extreme.
 Start with the basics and work your way to the fine points and you will do well.

 {youtube}ZfCmv5YuvkA{/youtube}